AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/clients/gs-hybrid-clients.md

 # Get started with hybrid clients

 Hybrid clients are used by native and server-side web applications.
-Authentication can be performed using any browser.
+Authentication can be performed using any supported browser.
 The server-side code retrieves an access token and a refresh token can also be provided.
 See the following topics for more information about hybrid clients:

 - [Introduction to hybrid clients](xref:ccClients#hybrid-client)